zeflash/SublimeLinter/README.md

         %APPDATA%/Sublime Text 2/Packages/

+### Javascript-based linters
+If you plan to edit files that use a Javascript-based linter (Javascript, CSS), your system must have a Javascript engine installed.
+Mac OS X comes with a preinstalled Javascript engine called JavaScriptCore, which is used if Node.js is not installed.
+On Windows, you **must** install the Javascript engine Node.js, which can be downloaded from [the Node.js site](http://nodejs.org/#download).

+On Mac OS X, you **must** install Node.js if you plan to edit Javascript or CSS files that use non-ASCII characters in strings or comments, because JavaScriptCore is not Unicode-aware.

+After installing Node.js, if the Node.js executable ("node" on Mac OS X, "node.exe" on Windows) cannot be found by SublimeLinter, you may have to set the path to the executable in the "sublimelinter\_executable\_map" setting.
+See the "Configuring" section below for info on SublimeLinter settings.

 Configuring
 -----------
 There are a number of settings available to customize the behavior of SublimeLinter and its linters.
 For the latest information on what settings are available, select the menu item `Preferences->Package Settings->SublimeLinter->Settings - Default`.